 2. Demonstration of Wesley’s Preaching

 Our chaplain dressed up as John Wesley and delivered the sermon “Catholic Spirit”.
 This year, I gave the sermon not from our tent, but from an ad-hoc speaker’s podium along the main quad.
 A discussion followed.
 (10)

 3. Game Day/T-Shirt Tie-Dye

 On successive days, the UM community tented on the quad offering hospitality, games, crafts and other information about the community.
 (50).
 Students also made tie-dyed t-shirts on the quad using fabric markers to add their own designs.
 (100*)

-We had a regular presence at summer orientation 2012 and added about 15 names and e-mail addresses to our mailing list.
-This is a drastically lower number than usual, which is normally around 40.
-The lower numbers may be the result of happenstance (scheduling of conflicting events during the Orientation sessions), but it seems reasonable to conclude that the lower number of students signed up correlates in some way to the lower numbers of freshmen involved at the beginning of the year.
+We had a regular presence at summer orientation 2013 and added about 19 names and e-mail addresses to our mailing list.
+As with the previous year, this was a drastically lower number than usual, which is normally around 40.
+Once again, it seems reasonable to conclude that the lower number of students signed up correlates in some way to the lower numbers of freshmen involved at the beginning of the year.

 D. Club Fair and Tabling

 The United Methodist Student Association had a table at the Campus Club Fair at which we distributed materials about the ministry, along with t-shirts, cups, lanyards and other materials.
 The UMSA also tabled in the campus center and offered hot chocolate on the quad during the winter.